-Campbell University began addressing health care issues in 1985 with the establishment of the nationally acclaimed School of Pharmacy, which was the first new pharmacy program founded in the United States in more than 35 years.
-In addition to the doctor of pharmacy program, the college offers undergraduate and graduate degrees in Clinical Research and Pharmaceutical Sciences.
-In 2009, the institution’s name was formally changed to the College of Pharmacy & Health Sciences to provide additional health science programs, including the Masters Physician Assistant Practice and Masters in Public Health Programs.
+Campbell University was founded as Buies Creek Academy on January 5, 1887 and began addressing health care issues in 1985 with the establishment of the nationally acclaimed School of Pharmacy.
+We were the first new pharmacy program founded in the United States in more than 35 years.
+In 2009, the School of Pharmacy’s name was formally changed to the College of Pharmacy & Health Sciences to provide additional health science programs, including the Master of Physician Assistant Practice and Master of Science in Public Health.

 The mission of the College of Pharmacy & Health Sciences is to educate students in a Christian environment to be health care professionals who will function effectively as a part of an interdisciplinary team of health care providers to meet existing and future health care needs and who will provide leadership to their profession and professional organizations.

 |Calculus: Ex.
 Calculus I, Analytical Geometry & Calculus||3||4-5|

 |Physics with lab: Physics for health science professions majors (need not be calculus based)||4||6|

 |General Chemistry with lab - General Chemistry I at 4 semester hours, General Chemistry II at 4 semester hours||8||12|